Table of Contents

 Think of it like choosing a vehicle to get you to a destination.
 The vehicle needs an operator—it could be you, a hired driver, or a robot.

-- Fly solo with an online brokerage account.
 Online brokerage accounts are self-directed and these days often don’t charge commissions on trades.
 You decide which securities you want to invest in and when, perhaps based on market trends and your belief in the potential of the investment to increase in value.

-- Get a driver with a full-service broker.
 If you don’t want to pick your own stocks or manage your portfolio, you can hire a broker to steer your investments.
 The arrangement tends to come with higher fees, both for transactions and managing your account.
 Still, brokers are professionals with valuable experience with the potential to build wealth for their clients.

-- Go on autopilot with a robo-advisor.
 Like self-driving cars, robo-advisors offer investment advice using technology.
 These digital advisors don’t answer the phone or work in a physical office—rather, they’re algorithms that invest your money into a diversified portfolio based on your risk tolerance and time horizon.
 These products tend to charge small fees based on the size of your portfolio, and you can override your robo-advisor’s investment decisions.

 Whichever ride you choose, your destination remains the same: investment in securities tied to the market.